 Boeing Company (NYSE: BA)

 The company’s new 737 MAX model was involved in a few disastrous accidents, which resulted in an FAA investigation and subsequent grounding.

-Even as the market has been improving, Boeing has still struggled to recover, likely because of negative media coverage.
+Even as the market has improved, Boeing has struggled to recover, likely because of negative media coverage.

 After making the necessary safety improvements, the 737 MAX is back in the air.
-United Airlines just placed a large order for the planes, which sent shares up in price.

 Beaten Down Stocks With Potential